Wreckfest 2 – Latest News And Full Release Date

 - Additional vehicles and customization options

-On February 4, 2025, THQ Nordic and Bugbear Entertainment announced the Thursday March 20, 2025, Steam Early Access launch for Wreckfest 2.
+On February 4, 2025, THQ Nordic and Bugbear Entertainment announced that Wreckfest 2 will launch on Steam Early Access on Thursday, March 20, 2025.

-It’s clear the sequel aims to demolish expectations and build upon the success of its predecessor, and here’s what we know so far.
+The sequel aims to demolish expectations and build upon the success of its predecessor, and here’s everything you need to know about Early Access, and what’s coming next.

 Wreckfest 2 Release Date